poissonconsulting/shinybisonpic/inst/helpfiles/upload.md

 Helpful tips:

-- download the template and copy your data to the template file
+- download the template and copy your data in to the template file instead of changing your data file to follow the template format
 - words must be identical this includes sheet names, column names and cell values (ie they are case sensitive and space sensitive)